endocode/kelefstis/README.md

 ```

-Now the tests in `templ.yaml` shoud work
+Now the tests in `templ.yaml` should work

 ```
 kelefstis templ.yaml
 ```

+`kelefstis_test` creates and removes all the objects in the kubernetes test cluster now.